-L.A.C.E.S. leverages the power of sport to
+L.A.C.E.S. leverages the power of sport to mentor at-risk children.

 Sport is more than a game to L.A.C.E.S.
 We work to create a sustainable, replicable model of community development using sports as a tool to reach at-risk youth and empower their local communities.
 One of the fundamental principles of the L.A.C.E.S. model relies on full integration of local community leaders into all aspects of the organization.